 Some women are afraid to lift weights because they’re afraid they might get big and bulky, but this is impossible for women to achieve, unless they supplement with hormones.
 Women simply don’t have enough testosterone to build huge muscles naturally.
-So by lifting heavier weights you will not only look more toned, but will also increase your metabolism.
+So by lifting heavier weights you will not only look more toned but will also increase your metabolism.

 Metabolism slows down slightly with age.

-This happens as a result of us having less muscle tissue as we get older, as per previous fact.
+This happens as a result of us having less muscle tissue as we get older, as per the previous fact.
 However, this can be avoided by regularly doing strength training!

 It takes only 30 minutes in any fixed position to inhibit your metabolism.

 The study shows that prolonged sitting impedes the ability to metabolize fat and sugar and it also elevates triglycerides, potentially raising the risk for cardiovascular disease.
-It also weakens muscles, which can lead to back pain, arthritis and joint problems. $e* hormones, including estrogen and testosterone metabolism, also are affected.
+It also weakens muscles, which can lead to back pain, arthritis, and joint problems. $e* hormones, including estrogen and testosterone metabolism, also are affected.

-So if you work at computer, get up every 30 minutes, do some jumping jacks, lunges, stretching or just simply walk.
+So if you work at a computer, get up every 30 minutes, do some jumping jacks, lunges, stretching or just simply walk.
 You may also consider putting your computer on a filing cabinet and doing some work while standing.
 You may also schedule a walking meeting instead of a boardroom, which will add some movement to a day.

 Scheduled regular meals increase metabolism.

-A study found that mice fed high fat foods sporadically gained more weight than mice that ate a similar diet on a regular schedule.
+A study found that mice fed high-fat foods sporadically gained more weight than mice that ate a similar diet on a regular schedule.
 Researchers suspect that eating at the same times every day trains the body to burn more calories between meals.

 Lack of sleep slows down metabolism.